Thompson underwent an intensive nine-day search to tab Mike McCarthy the franchise’s 14th head coach (Jan. 12, 2006).

 In the postseason, Green Bay fell victim to uncharacteristic, costly turnovers in its only contest, and lost to the eventual Super Bowl champion New York Giants in the divisional round, 37-20.
 The loss to the Giants left a foul taste in the team’s collective mouth as they entered the offseason with a renewed focus on the ultimate prize in 2012.

-The Packers entered the 2012 campaign with strong motivation and a recalibrated focus that centered upon getting the team to peak at the right time: the end of the regular season and playoffs.
+The Packers entered the 2012 campaign with a focus upon getting the team to peak at the right time.

-With that in mind, the club overcame its share of adversity in the season’s early going, recovering from a 2-3 start to win 9 of 10 games in Weeks 6-16 and putting itself in prime position for the postseason.
-With a win at Chicago in Week 15, the Packers secured their second consecutive NFC North title, marking the franchise’s first back-to-back divison conquest since it captured three straight from 2002-04.
+With that in mind, the club recovered from a 2-3 start to win 9 of 10 games in Weeks 6-16 and put itself in prime position for the postseason.
+With a win at Chicago in Week 15, the Packers secured the franchise’s first back-to-back NFC North titles since it captured three straight from 2002-04.

-During the regular season, it was once again a Rodgers-led offense that forged the team’s identity.
-The unit ranked No. 5 in the league in scoring despite being plagued by injuries throughout the season.
-Five different players started at running back in addition to five different combinations on the offensive line, and primary targets Jennings and Jordy Nelson missed 12 full games combined and parts of others with various ailments.
+During the regular season, a Rodgers-led offense ranked No. 5 in the league in scoring despite being plagued by injuries throughout the season.
+Five different players started at running back in addition to five different combinations on the offensive line, and primary targets Jennings and WR Jordy Nelson missed 12 full games combined and parts of others with various ailments.

 Defensively, the Packers climbed to No. 11 in pass defense on the strength of an 81-yard-per-game improvement over the previous season.

-Despite suffering a hamstring injury in Week 9 that shelved him for a month, Matthews still managed to finish fifth in the NFL with 13 sacks and became the first player in franchise history to be named to the Pro Bowl in each of his first four seasons in the league.
+Despite suffering a hamstring injury that shelved him for a month, Matthews became the first player in franchise history to be named to the Pro Bowl in each of his first four seasons in the league.

-The Packers welcomed the 2013 campaign and an upgraded facility, as the organization put the finishing touches on the first phase of another Lambeau Field construction project that was highlighted by the addition of 6,700 new seats in the south end zone of the stadium bowl.
+The Packers welcomed the 2013 campaign and an upgraded facility that was highlighted by the addition of 6,700 new seats.

 In 2013 the Packers were beseiged by injuries to key players at a host of positions.
 Bryan Bulaga, Randall Cobb, Finley, Hayward and Matthews all missed significant portions of the season.
 However, the most devastating blow came against the Bears in Week 9, when Rodgers suffered a broken collarbone that would sideline him for the ensuing seven games, a stretch that saw the team post a 2-4-1 record during his absence.